brunorijsman/cascade-python/docs/source/intro.rst

 All of these repositories are also just small steps working towards the overall goal adding full support for quantum key distribution to OpenSSL.
 Much work remains to be done, which is summarized at the end of this chapter.

-Once the OpenSSL library supports quantum key distribution, then many applications that use OpenSSL (such as for example web servers and web clients) will be able to use quantum key distribution with little or no code changes to the application itself.
+Once the OpenSSL library supports quantum key distribution, many applications that use OpenSSL (such as for example web servers and web clients) will be able to use quantum key distribution with little or no code changes to the application itself.

 The initial goal is to support simulated quantum networks using simulators such as `SimulaQron <http://www.simulaqron.org/>`_ or `NetSquid <https://netsquid.org/>`_, both developed at `QuTech <https://netsquid.org/>`_.
 But by building on top of a well-defined application programming interface (namely the `ETSI QKD API <https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/01.01.01_60/gs_qkd004v010101p.pdf>`_) it is conceivable that our code will be able to interoperate with real quantum key distribution devices that are being developed in academia and by commercial vendors.

 The pan-European quantum Internet hackathon.
 ============================================